Quincy Adams station: Old Colony Railroad

-The Old Colony Railroad had a South Quincy station at Water Street in southern Quincy.
-In December 1867, it was renamed Quincy Adams (after President John Quincy Adams, who was born nearby).
+The Old Colony Railroad opened through Quincy in November 1845.
+South Quincy was a flag stop for South Braintree trains by 1848.
+By 1857, a station was located just north of Water Street in southern Quincy.
+The station was known as Quincy Adams (after President John Quincy Adams, who was born nearby) by late 1866.
+It was officially renamed in December 1867.
 A stone station building was constructed in 1869; it was identical to the still-extant station at Avon, which was built around the same time.
+It was located on the west side of the tracks just south of Water Street.
+(The Old Colony had left-hand running until 1895, so the building was positioned to serve trains inbound to Boston.)